ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 # Task 2.7 - Follow the Notebook

+Just read and follow all the exercises from the notebook.

-# Task 2.6 - Automation
+# Task 2.8 - Automation

-# Task 2.8 - Confirm end result
+# Task 2.9 - Confirm end result

+# Task 2.10 - Recharge your batteries for the next exercise!

 > [!IMPORTANT]